WordPress Plugins

 Royal Access Documentation

-Complete guide to the Royal Access accessibility toolkit for WordPress.
-Configure the floating toolbar, automatic fixes, contrast checker, and accessibility statement generator.
+Guide to the Royal Access accessibility toolkit for WordPress.
+Configure the floating toolbar, automatic fixes, contrast checker, and statement generator.

 Getting Started